One of the frequently used decorators in Python classes, @staticmethod

-One of the frequently used decorators in Python classes, @staticmethod is used to define independent methods that are logically associated with the class.
-In this article, we will help you understand the characteristics, usage, real-life examples of @staticmethod, and comparisons with other decorators (@classmethod).
+, is utilized to define independent methods logically related to the class.
+In this article, we will help you understand the features, usage, practical examples of @staticmethod

 1. What is @staticmethod?

-2. When to Use @staticmethod?
+2. When Should You Use @staticmethod?

 2.1 Independent Functionality